Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

-Why Use the YouTube Video Editor?
+Why Use the YouTube Editor?

 A Video Editing Workflow

-To get started, you need to login to your YouTube account and upload the clips that you want to use in the editor.
+To get started, you need to log in to your YouTube account and upload the clips that you want to use in the editor.
 You can do that by clicking the upload button in the top right-hand corner of YouTube, or by going to http://youtube.com/upload.

+The next step is optional but certainly worth thinking about.
+When you upload your raw footage, you may want to mark it as Private or Unlisted.
+This prevents it from being publicly searchable inside of YouTube or in search engines.
 Why would you want to do this?
-The chances are high that your original footage may not make much sense in its raw form, and there may be parts that you want to edit out before it is ready for public viewing.
+There may be parts that you want to edit out before it is ready for public viewing.
 Setting your privacy settings on each video to Private or Unlisted is a good way to draw the curtain over your video until you are ready to unveil it in its finished form!

-How to Upload a Video to YouTube
+How to Upload to a Video to YouTube

 Splitting and Removing Clips